Direct VLBI Detection of Interstellar Turbulence Imprint on a Quasar: TXS 2005+403: Results

+The turbulence inner scale can also be probed through the diffractive broadening profile, which is expected to depart from a Gaussian at baselines exceeding the inner scale \citep[see, e.g.][]{2018ApJ...865..104J}.
+We find no clear evidence for this effect in our data, suggesting that $r_\mathrm{in}$ lies beyond the baselines where the scattering kernel visibility drops well below its peak, i.e.\ $\gtrsim 1000$~km.

-In principle, even diffractive broadening alone can constrain the inner turbulence scale $r_\text{in}$: on baselines longer than $r_\text{in}$, visibilities should deviate from the Gaussian profile.
-See \citet{2018ApJ...865..104J} for discussion and derivation of a Kolmogorov turbulence spectrum.
-The sensitivity and baseline coverage in the existing data are insufficient to reliably distinguish Gaussian from non-Gaussian behavior.
-Still, with its strong scattering and high flux density, \txs is a prime candidate for probing these turbulence properties using both broadening and substructure observables.
-These two regimes are well-separated by baseline length for this line of sight at gigahertz frequencies, and are readily accessible to ground-based VLBI arrays.
+With its strong scattering and high flux density, \txs is a prime candidate for probing these turbulence properties using both broadening and substructure observables.
+The two scattering regimes are well-separated by baseline length for this line of sight at gigahertz frequencies, and are readily accessible to ground-based VLBI arrays.
 We plan to pursue this with our ongoing VLBA campaign, together with a more detailed substructure variability analysis.

 The turbulent scattering models indicate that the 1--10~GHz VLBI regime is optimal for heavily scattered AGNs like \txs: broadening dominates the apparent structure while refractive scattering produces measurable long-baseline correlated signal.
 The refractive visibility fluctuations are expected to be even larger at higher frequencies (see the right panel of \autoref{f:simimage}) on baselines accessible to space VLBI, but distinguishing that signal from intrinsic compact structure becomes harder, as was seen in RadioAstron AGN results \citep{2016ApJ...820L..10J,2018MNRAS.474.3523P}.